Treatment & Recovery

 4. Esoteric Practices: e.g., Meditation, Yoga, Mindfulness

-The dominant theme of meditation, yoga, and mindfulness is helping people keep their attention on the immediate experiential reality of the current moment, and away from ugly memories from their past, narratives that obscure present experience, and fears of the future.
+The dominant theme of these approaches is working to helping people keep their attention on the immediate experiential reality of the current moment, and away from ugly memories from their past, narratives that obscure present experience, and fears of the future.
 Often it entails focussing specifically on the present experience of craving and relapse.
 The dominant methods are derived from Eastern Spiritual Practices and New Age Religions (Chödrön, 2000, esp. chap.
 7; Eckhardt Tolle, 2005; Williams, Teasdale, Segal, and Kabat-Zinn, 2007; Peltz, 2013, esp. pp. 18-23 and chap.
 3).

 MY VIEW: Ameliorating the pain of dislocation can be very helpful.
 I believe that focussing on the present moment can protect some dislocated people from obsession, depression, addiction, or suicide and facilitate better choices.
 I know that my own occasional forays into these esoteric practices have been good for my marriage (my wife agrees!) and that practicing mindfulness when I drive my car helps me to be less of a menace on the road in my old age.

-I also have misgivings about living-in-the-present-moment doctrines, because I think living a full life depends on being fully aware of past history and the challenges of the future as informed by memories of the past, rather than focussing too intently on oneself in the present moment.
-Erik Erikson has made this point eloquently.
+I also have misgivings about living-in-the-present-moment doctrines, because I think living a full life depends on directing full attention to past history and the challenges of the future as informed by memories of the past, rather than focussing too intently on oneself in the present moment.
 One of the chief problems of addicted people who I know is that they never stop focussing on themselves.
 Of course there are moments when we need to take care of our addictive issues in solitude by concentrating on our own experience of the present moment (e.g., Peltz, 2013, pp. 26-30), but this seems to me far from an adequate philosophy for therapy or for life.

 I am uncertain about this issue, because many friends disagree with me and because I have benefitted from these esoteric practices myself.
 But in the end, I fear that intervention based on esoteric practices will comprise, at most, one component in successful treatment experiences and that treatment itself, in all its forms, will comprise only a small part in bringing the problem of addiction under control in the modern world.